 These Eggless Chocolate Chip Cookies are not only Vegan, but also low in calories, gluten free, dairy free, grain free and Paleo-friendly.

-But can a healthier chocolate chip cookie made without eggs, butter and loads of sugar satisfy a cookie lover?
+But can a healthier chocolate chip cookie made with almond flour, without eggs, butter and loads of sugar satisfy a cookie lover?
 If you're wondering read on.

-I mean, look at this cookie...
-How can a freshly baked cookie with this much melted chocolate not taste good right?
+I mean, look at this cookie 🤤.
+Freshly baked with this much melted chocolate they taste soooo good!
+These are my favorite!

 If you don't believe me, read the reviews below.
-There are many readers giving feedback that these are the best Vegan chocolate chip cookies they've made after trying several other recipes.
+There are many readers giving feedback that these are the best vegan almond flour chocolate chip cookies they've made after trying several other recipes.

 The best chocolate chip cookies I’ve ever tried/made!!
 And they’re vegan AND gluten free!!
 Am I dreaming?Abbey